The Ultimate New York City Packing List

 THE PERFECT LUGGAGE

 A stylish weekend bag is an investment piece that elevates your travel wardrobe and has major jetsetter vibes.
 You’ll want one that’s equal parts polished and tough, with short handles and a removable shoulder strap.
 This roomy leather carryall from Madewell checks every box.
 For a weeklong trip, we love Away’s carry-on for form and function.
 Our pick has a game-changing front pocket, and all of the brand’s rolling bags come with an optional TSA-approved removable charger.
 For a longer trip, an ultra-lightweight model is the way to go—particularly if you’re changing hotels more than once.
-The Fortis hardside spinner has generous dimensions (30 by 20 by 11 inches) and weighs just over 10 pounds.
-And its Hinomoto wheels—the same as those on Away suitcases—can handle Manhattan and Brooklyn’s cobblestones with barely so much as a peep.
+The glamorous Bric’s spinner has generous dimensions (30 by 21 by 12 inches) and weighs under 12 pounds.
+And its Japanese spinner wheels can handle Manhattan and Brooklyn’s cobblestones with barely so much as a peep.

 THE 3 PAIRS OF SHOES YOU’LL NEED FOR EXPLORING NEW YORK CITY

-For women, fold-up ballet flats with a forgiving round toe are an excellent choice to throw in your bag as backup footwear for New York (or anywhere).
+For women, breathable ballet flats with a forgiving round toe and excellent tread are perfect to pack for New York (or anywhere).
 For men, versatile ankle boots work for everything from picnicking in Bryant Park and touring the Met to dinner and late-night drinks in the Meatpacking District.
 A pair of sporty, stylish sneakers for sightseeing is a standard choice; same goes for dressier shoes for an evening out.
 A word of caution for the ladies: One pair of walking-friendly heels should be enough.
 Carrie Bradshaw might have loved outrageous stilettos on “Sex and the City”—but trust us, limping down the sidewalks is not a good look.
 Plus, you’ll slow down your fellow pedestrians, and New Yorkers really hate that.

 NEW YORK CITY STREET STYLE